kfatehi/bait/README.md

 ## Github Webhook Support

-Rmts provides a Sinatra endpoint for the github push event webhook.
+bait provides a Sinatra endpoint for the github push event webhook.

-When the repo is cloned, an Rmts executes a file relative to your project.
-This file must exist in order to use Rmts: `.rmts/test.sh`
+When the repo is cloned, an bait executes a file relative to your project.
+This file must exist in order to use bait: `.bait/test.sh`

-## .rmts/test.sh
+## .bait/test.sh

-In this file you will run your test suite. **Be sure to make it executable `chmod a+x .rmts/test.sh`**
+In this file you will run your test suite. **Be sure to make it executable `chmod a+x .bait/test.sh`**

 This file should output whatever you want to STDOUT/STDERR and return the correct exit value.